Grade Appeal Procedures

 Formal Appeal Process

 1) Following the failure to reach resolution through the informal grade appeals process and not later than the 15th class day of the semester, the student must complete the Notice of Intent to Formally Appeal a Grade form.
-The forms are available in department offices, Deans’ Offices, Advising Centers, the Registrar’s Office, and the Office of the Dean of Students.
-Students can also complete the Notice of Intent to Formally Appeal a Grade form online, print it and initiate the process by submitting the form to the chair of the department in which the course is offered.
+The forms are available online and in department offices, Deans’ Offices, Advising Centers, the Registrar’s Office, and the Office of the Dean of Students.
+Students can also complete the Notice of Intent to Formally Appeal a Grade form online, and print it.
 On the form, the student will be asked to verify that he or she has been unsuccessful in reaching a resolution through the informal appeals process; precisely and specifically state the reasons for the appeal; and offer suggestions as to what the student would consider a fair resolution of the appeal, with supporting reason or reasons.